Who is impacted?

 Progress is being made on Unpaid Public Service Employer Contributions

-Nambawan Super has received K542 million in payments from the State for Pre-2009 Unpaid Public Service Employer Contributions for former members who have exited the Fund.
+Nambawan Super has received K629 million in payments from the State for Pre-2009 Unpaid Public Service Employer Contributions for former members who have exited the Fund.
 These payments mean that former Public Servants who exited the Fund from January 2016 to September 2021 have now been funded.

 Nambawan Super continues to work closely with the State to settle the backlog of affected members.
 The Board and Management Team are committed to resolving the Unpaid Public Service Employer Contribution issue in full.
 We understand that Public Servants who are still members of the Fund want to retire with certainty having faithfully served the State.